ilyakurdyukov/spreadtrum_flash/README.md

 Currently only for feature phones based on the SC6531E/SC6531DA chipset.
 You can edit the code to work with other Spreadtrum chipsets.

+* THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, USE AT YOUR OWN RISK!

 ### Instructions

 1. Find any firmware using this search request: `site:androiddatahost.com <chipset> FSPD`.